-After a couple of days rest I removed myself from luxury to walk to the nearby Palenque Ruins.
+After a couple of days rest I removed myself from luxury to walk to the nearby Jungle Pyramids of Palenque Mexico.
 I thought I would get there early to avoid the crowds.
 The crowds thought they would get there early to avoid the solitude.
 Maybe a late afternoon visit might have suited my preference for peace and tranquility.

 At 8.30am it was already hot and humid.
 I was layered in sweat.
 I visited Palenque 10 years ago on my previous visit to Mexico.
 It was at the same time of year and I was almost alone.
 Such a crowd of people was a big surprise.
 When I last visited Palenque some of the places were closed for either archeological work or renovations.
 This time I was able to walk inside one of the temples, I was unable to do this last time.